Israel Folkdance Festival Parent FAQs

 Q: Who is supervising?

 A: Parent volunteers assist group leaders and other staff members throughout the day.
 If you can volunteer for a shift, please contact your group leader or parent contact.
-The more, the merrier.
-The fewer, the messier.

 Q: Can they sit with us to watch the show?